thanhdo1991/d8-theming-guide/what-are-preprocess-functions.md

 ![](/assets/themename_node_example.png)

 In addition to the template-specific preprocess functions, there is also a single `THEMENAME_preprocess ()`function that is called for every template file.This function receives a second argument which is the _hook_ or template name.
+This can be used for scenarios where you want to perform data processing for every single template file.